Winter Food Festivals:

-Sagra del Pesce: Held at Camogli near Genoa, in honor of the feast of San Fortunato, the patron saint of fishermen.
+Sagra del Pesce is held at Camogli near Genoa in honor of the feast of San Fortunato, the patron saint of fishermen.
 The townspeople fry up fresh fish in an enormous pan and distribute it to all.
-The locals say the best way to eat them is to take a sip of wine for every seven snails.
+The locals say the best way to eat them is to sip wine for every seven snails.

 Summer Food Festivals: